-Studying Slavic-Iranian connections, O. Trubachev operated mainly with ancient languages such as Avesta, Iranian, sometimes, Indian but modern languages were taken into account by him very seldom, the Kurdish language was ignored at all but he used imagined Scythian-Satmatian (SS) language:
+Studying Slavic-Iranian connections, O. Trubachev operated mainly with ancient languages such as Avesta, Iranian, and sometimes, Indian but modern languages were taken into account by him very seldom, the Kurdish language was ignored at all but he used imagined Scythian-Sarmatian (SS) language:

 Pol. baczyć, Slvk. bačiti se, Ukr. bačyty “to see” – SS word *abiáxša (East Ir. abi-áxšaya "to observe"),